-The Association once again started the year in an exceptionally strong financial position, with capital resources well in excess of the target set by the Board.
-The result for the year to 30 September 2020 shows a balance on the technical account before returns of call of £9.5m.
+The Association continues to remain in an exceptionally strong financial position, with capital resources well in excess of the target set by the Board.
+The result for the year to 30 September 2021 shows a balance on the technical account before returns of call of £19.4m.
 The underwriting result for the past five years and the impact of returns of call is shown in the table below:

-2020 £m 2019 £m 2018 £m 2017 £m 2016 £m Balance on the technical account before returns of call 9.5 6.5 (7.9) 3.4 17.6 13.8 Returns of call Balance as reported in the (8.1) (7.9) (6.0) (6.1) (5.0) Income and Expenditure Account 1.4 (1.4) (2.6) 11.5 8.8 % % % % % Net combined ratio 70 70 70 70 (before returns of call) 50.8 68.9 100.2 (9.8) 23.2
+2021 £m 2020 £m 2019 £m 2016 £m 2015 £m Balance on the technical account before returns of call Returns of call 19.4 (7.9) 9.5 (8.1) 6.5 (7.9) 3.4 (6.0) 17.6 (6.1) Balance as reported in the Income and Expenditure Account 11.5 1.4 (1.4) (2.6) 11.5 % % % % % Net combined ratio (before returns of call) 6.8 50.8 68.9 100.2 (9.8)

 The net combined ratio (before returns of call) has been calculated as the sum of claims incurred net of reinsurance and net operating expenses divided by the sum of calls and premiums less reinsurance premiums as disclosed in the Association's Income and Expenditure Account on page 15.
+The Association is a monoline insurer and the combined ratio is impacted by a small number of notifications being reported during a financial year.
+During years where there are high estimates attributed to notifications the combined ratio will be closer to or above 100% and when the Association experiences a benign claims year or notifications that were previously reserved at a high loss estimate improve the Association will see a significantly improved combined ratio well below 100%.

-The continuing strength of the Association allowed the Board at its meeting in June 2020 to approve a return of call of approximately £8.1m, the second successive year in which the return of call has been at this level.
-Returns of call amounting to £33.1m have now been made to the membership over the course of the last five financial years.
+The Association has remained in an exceptionally strong capital position and this capital strength allowed the Board at its meeting in June 2021 to approve a return of call of approximately £7.9m, the third successive year in which the return of call has been at this level.
+Returns of call amounting to £36.0m have now been made to the membership over the course of the last five financial years.

-At the renewal on 1 October 2019 there was no general rate increase but as the Members declared higher commission income than projected, this resulted in an increase in the Advance Call.
-Furthermore, ten Members have joined the Association during the financial year while one Member terminated its membership following acquisition as further expanded on in the Market Conditions section.
-This resulted in calls being higher when compared with the previous year, up from £13.1m to £14.0m.
+At the renewal on 1 October 2020 there was a 6% general increase to call rates with Members also declaring higher commission income than projected, this resulted in an increase in the Advance Call.
+Furthermore, 22 Members have joined the Association during the financial year while four Members terminated their membership.
+This resulted in calls being higher when compared with the previous year, up from £14.0m to £20.9m.